 Education and Experiences:

-High-school graduate with two years of related administrative experience.
+• High-school graduate with two years of administrative assistance/coordination experience.

-• Valid Driver’s License, reliable vehicle, satisfactory driving record and necessary insurance.
+• A valid Class ‘D’ Driver’s License, reliable vehicle, satisfactory driving record and necessary insurance.

 • Must not be actively receiving services from Guild Incorporated and must not have received services within the last two years.

-The Program Assistant completes activities in the program office and will have interactions with recipients of the program and the public.
-Occasional travel to other program sites will be required.
+The Program Assistant completes activities in the program offices of the Community Support Program and Guild St. Paul Area and will have interactions with recipients of the program and the public.
+Travel to other program sites will be required.